Brand NEW "COVID-Safe" Game Idea...

 We recommend having families sign up in 15-minute increments in which you have 2 - 3 openings to allow a few families to arrive at about the same time.
 The best way to easily accomplish this goal is to use an online signup software from a trusted company.

 We recommend Signup.com as they have a free account that will allow you to schedule your 15 minute slots for 2 - 3 families at a time so each family can choose the time that works best for them!

-Also, you may wish to allow an hour break about midway thru the day in the scheduling of families.
+Also, you may wish to allow an hour break about midway through the day in the scheduling of families.

 That way, if the families are taking longer than expected, you will not be pushing back the times for the entire day!
 In addition, this gives your volunteers a break for refreshments.